nf-core/funcscan/docs/output.md

 - `pyrodigal/`
   - `<samplename>/`:
-    - `*.gff`: annotation in GFF3 format, containing both sequences and annotations
+    - `*.gbk`: annotation in GBK format, containing both sequences and annotations
-    - `*.fna`: nucleotide FASTA file of the input contig sequences
+    - `*.fna`: nucleotide FASTA file of the annotated CDS sequences
     - `*.faa`: protein FASTA file of the translated CDS sequences
+    - `*.score.gz`: all potential genes (with scores)

 > Descriptions taken from the [Pyrodigal documentation](https://pyrodigal.readthedocs.io/)